What is Kenya's pathway to limit global warming to 1.5°C?

 -

-The Deep Electrification pathway shows by far the strongest electrification rate in the Kenyan transport sector.
+The Deep Electrification pathway shows by far the highest electrification rate in the Kenyan transport sector.
 This pathway factors in falling electricity prices combined with a rollout of charging infrastructure and EV subsidies.
-As a result, the share of electricity rises to around 63% in 2050 and the share of oil falls from close to 100% today to 32% in 2050.
+As a result, the share of electricity rises to around 63% in 2050 and the share of oil falls from close to 100% in 2022 to 32% in 2050.
+This pathway also displays the lowest energy demand of the assessed pathways for transport.
+A shift to efficient, electrified public transport such as light rail transit for example can meet increasing transport needs while reducing energy demand.5

 Kenya's transport sector direct CO₂ emissions (from energy demand)